wandb/docs/docs/guides/launch/sagemaker.md

 Kaniko will store compressed build contexts in the local specified under `build-context-store` and then push any container images it builds to the ECR repository configured in the `registry` block.
 Kaniko pods will need permission to access the S3 bucket specified in `build-context-store` and read/write access to the ECR repository specified in `registry.repository`.

 ### Deploy the agent

-The launch agent will be able to launch jobs on SageMaker as long as it is being run in an environment with AWS credentials.
-You can run the agent locally, in a Kubernetes cluster, or in a Docker container.
+Run the agent locally, in a Kubernetes cluster, or in a Docker container.
+The launch agent will continuously run launch jobs on Amazon SageMaker so long as the agent is an environment with AWS credentials.

 For more information on deploying an agent to a Kubernetes cluster, see the [Kubernetes deployment guide](/docs/guides/launch/kubernetes#deploying-an-agent).

-Another common pattern is to run the agent on an EC2 instance.
-Docker can be installed on Amazon Linux 2, allowing the agent to perform container builds and push them to ECR.
-The agent can then launch jobs on SageMaker using the AWS credentials associated with the EC2 instance.
+Another common pattern is to run the agent on an Amazon EC2 instance.
+The agent can perform container builds and push them to Amazon ECR if you install Docker on an Amazon Linux 2 instance.
+The launch agent can then launch jobs on SageMaker using the AWS credentials associated with the EC2 instance.
 AWS provides a guide to installing Docker in Amazon Linux 2 [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#prequisites).